 How do you know if you are interacting with a person or a model?
 How can you distinguish between information returned via a prompt request from information that was manually entered?

-Purple is the more dominant of the two.
+Purple is the most dominant color by far.
 It is present in a majority of products boasting AI features, which could be the result of many patterns converging at once:

-• Trends in modern web design driven by the aesthetic style popularized by Linear, which heavily features the color purple
+• Trends in modern web design driven by popular aesthetics

 • Early uses in design-centered AI tools like Diagram's Magician plugin for Figma